ShadyHanafy/Capstone-Project-Create-a-Customer-Segmentation-Report-for-Arvato-Financial-Services/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://github.com/ShadyHanafy/Shady/blob/main/Project%20Details.md).
+The main findings & results have been clearly documented in the Jupyter Notebook.
+Please refer [here](https://github.com/ShadyHanafy/Customer-Segmentation-Report-for-Arvato/blob/main/Arvato%20Project%20Workbook.ipynb).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>